Hell wardens: Vasubandhu

 Vasubandhu, in his argument for the Yogācāra doctrine of consciousness-only (vijñaptimātra), employs the example of the hell wardens to support his position.
 To counter the objection that the consciousness-only doctrine cannot account for the fact that multiple individuals appear to experience the same phenomena, Vasubandhu invokes the example of the hell wardens—beings who, though experienced collectively by those reborn in hell, are nevertheless understood to be projections of individual karmic consciousness.

 Vasubandhu argues that the hell wardens do not truly exist, because images produced by the mind arise from transformations within the stream of consciousness and the objects of that stream of consciousness do not exist in the external world.
 However, these transformations of the consciousness that are brought about by bad karma in the form of hell wardens who torture them makes them suffer.

 Vasubandhu in this case argues that hell is a type of "collective experience in the absence of objects as causes of content."
 Furthermore, the hell wardens must be part of hell and at the same time be removed from it to serve their function as torturers, otherwise they would suffer the same way as hell beings do and are not different from them.
 At the same time, the hell wardens are produced by consciousness of hell beings and are in that way connected to them.
 Also, hell cannot exists without hell wardens, because without them the hell's function as a place of suffering would cease to be.

 In popular culture

+Mongolian

+The city of the infernal king and god of death Yama, also known in Mongolia as Erlik-Khan, precedes court over the souls of the dead.
+In front of him, a Hell Warden is reading the scrolls of sins and virtues.

+Hell Wardens appear in Mongolian Art and popular stories.
+In the Tale of Naranu-Gerel.
+Within the story, the protagonist travels to a far-away city to visit her husband.
+However, once she arrived in the city, she learns that her husband took a second wife.
+The devious father of the second wife poisons the protagonist.
+Upon death, she arrives in hell, the kingdom of Yama also known as Erlik Khan.
+Hell Wardens appear as the scribes and guardians at Erlik Khan's disposal.

+However, she does not stay for long and is soon send back to the realm of the living by the king of the underworld.
+Back in the world of the living, she becomes a warrior, gains the favor of the emperor, and performs great pious deeds, which finally grands her the status of a celestial Dakini.

+Japanese

 The anime Hōzuki no Reitetsu 鬼灯の冷徹 (Hozuki's Coolheadedness) is a story about Hōzuki, an oni hell warden, who serves King Yama in his dealings in hell.
-It was created by Natsumi Eguchi 江口夏実 and serialised in the Kondansha Morning Seinen magazine from 2011-2020.
+It was created by Natsumi Eguchi 江口夏実 and serialised in the Kondansha Morning Seinen magazine from 2011 to 2020.
 The anime came out in the year 2014.